photographing in bright sunlight – find the shade!

 Hard sunlight must be one of the most difficult lighting scenarios to work under.
 But with a bit of thought, we can work around it and still easily get photos that look great.
 It’s a topic that we’ve touched on a number of times on the Tangents blog, (see related articles at the end here).
-The simplest approach for me though, is where I can, is to just not deal with the hard sunlight.
+Where I can though, the simplest approach for me though, is where I can, is to just not deal with the hard sunlight.
 I find shade.

 This maternity portrait session of Amy was taken on a bright day, and I wanted to avoid her squinting in the bright light, and I also wanted to avoid dealing with hard shadows and light across her face.
 I much more prefer clean open light.
 It’s more flattering.

 I posed her in the shade of a tree trunk.
-That slender bit of shadow is enough.
+That slender bit of shadow is enough to avoid hard light.

 Now, I could’ve chosen to expose correctly for her just by the ambient light alone.
 But I used off-camera flash in a softbox to get really nice soft light on her.
 Nothing dramatic or complicated.
 Just simple flattering light.